dfinity/dfx-extensions/extensions/sns/README.md

 ## dfx sns list

 Use the `dfx sns list` command to see all the SNSes and their canister IDs.
+You can also pass `--json` to get this information in json format rather than a human-readable table.

+## dfx sns health

-You can also pass --json to get this information in json format rather than a human-readable table.
+Use the `dfx sns health` command to see the health of all SNSes.
+You can also pass `--json` to get this information in json format rather than a human-readable table.
+By default, dapp canisters are not examined.
+You can include them with the `--include-dapps` subcommand.

 ### Basic usage